 Your board may ship with a lib folder already, it's in the base directory of the drive.
 If not, simply create the folder yourself.
-When you first install CircuitPython, an empty lib directory will be created for you.

 CircuitPython libraries work in the same was as regular Python modules so the Python docs (https://adafru.it/rar) are a great reference for how it all should work.
 In Python terms, we can place our library files in the lib directory because its part of the Python path by default.